lab11/socitrack/software/analysis/README.md

 =======================

 This directory contains a collection of Python scripts for use in managing and analyzing stored TotTag measurement data.
+To ensure that all scripts run without problem, you may pre-install all necessary packages at one time by entering the following terminal command (depending on whether you are using Python version 2 or 3):

+For Python 2: `pip install -r requirements.txt`

+For Python 3: `pip3 install -r requirements.txt`

 Management